byteface/typenav/README.md

 ## EXAMPLES

-	• check out examples/quick for quick setup
+check out examples/quick for quick setup typenav in action at http://en.r8lst.com/ - press any key on the keyboard to jump to top level nav items TODO - dynamic nav example.

-	• typenav in action at http://en.r8lst.com/  - press any key on the keyboard to jump to top level nav items TODO - dynamic nav example.
+## CHROME PLUGIN

-## PLUGIN
+The chrome plugin loads config files depending on the site you're on.
+These config files are on github and can be found in the gh-pages branch in the websites folder.
+So anyone can add a config.json for sites used a lot.

-- TODO - plugin to have it in chrome so hold key and letter jumps to favourite sites
+plugin is in /archive at mo whilst i sort it out.

 ## LICENCE
-- TODO - sort this to be free to use etc
+GPL